michaelfm1211/ec/README.md

 ```
 //commandname:shell to execute
 ```
-Everything than comes before the colon (`:`) is part of the command name and everything after is part of the shell command that will executed if the command is invoked by the user.
+Everything that comes before the colon (`:`) is part of the command name and everything after is part of the shell command that will executed if the command is invoked by the user.
 There must be no white space between the starting pattern (`//` or `##`) and the command name.
 If there is white space, then the line will be interpreted as a continuation from the last command definition.

-In order to act on the current file, the environment variable `SRC` is set to the current filename before executing the command's shell code.
+To act on the current file, the environment variable `SRC` is set to the current filename before executing the command's shell code.
 To use user specified arguments, use the environment variables `A0`, `A1`, `A2`, up to a maximum of `A99`.